-NASA currently operates 15 Earth Science missions.
+NASA currently operates 17 Earth Science missions.
 Although all missions were conceived as research missions, it has turned out that the efficiency of the communications and ground data handling systems has supported operational and near-real-time applications.
 All missions are currently producing data, but several also show signs of aging.
-Except for Suomi NPP (October 2011) and SAC-D/Aquarius (June 2011), all missions have passed their nominal design life, and are currently in extended operations.
+Except for Suomi-NPP (October 2011), SAC-D/Aquarius (June 2011) and LDCM/Landsat-8 (February 2013), all missions have passed their nominal design life, and are currently in extended operations.

-NASA's Earth Science Program (\$1.72 Billion budget) is implementing a balanced and robust plan to accomplish a broad set of critical Earth observation measurements from space.
+NASA's Earth Science Program (\$1.8 Billion budget) is implementing a balanced and robust plan to accomplish a broad set of critical Earth observation measurements from space.
 The program advances knowledge of the integrated Earth system, the global atmosphere, oceans (including sea ice), land surfaces, ecosystems, and interactions between all elements, including the impacts of humans.
 A balance of satellite measurements, science research, technology development and applications are needed to address a complex global Earth system.
-NASA's plans for the launch of 14 missions and 2 instruments in the future.
+NASA's plans for the launch of 14 missions and 2 instruments (on a host mission) in the future.